koolboks/Kiran-bot-Automation/INSTRUCTION.md

 **Step 1: Download the Script**

-- Click on this link: [Kiran Bot Automation](https://github.com/ayobami1/Kiran-Bot-Automation/archive/refs/heads/main.zip) to download the script.
+- Click on this link: [Kiran Bot Automation](https://github.com/koolboks/Kiran-bot-Automation/archive/refs/heads/main.zip) to download the script.
 - Once downloaded, unzip the file.
-You'll find a folder named "Kiran-Bot-Automation".
+You'll find a folder named "Kiran-bot-Automation".

 **Step 2: Prepare Your Computer**